codeship/screencast-storyboards/storyboards/django-bitbucket-dotcloud.md

 Deploying Django from Bitbucket to dotCloud
 ======================

-In this screencast we're gonna deploy a Django application from a Bitbucket repository to dotCloud using the Codeship.
+In this screencast we're going to deploy a Django application from a Bitbucket repository to dotCloud using Codeship.